-The decision to conclude a wide-ranging Association Agreement with the Andean Community stems from a favourable context to make a further qualitative step in the relationship between the two regions which is based on the following elements:
+The decision to conclude a wide-ranging Association Agreement with Central America stems from the judgement that the context is favourable for a further qualitative step in the relationship between the two regions.
+This judgement is based on the following evidence:

-- A clear political commitment made by both regions at the EU Latin America and Caribbean Summits in Madrid (2002), Guadalajara (2004) and Vienna (2006) to strengthen bi-regional links and to set the establishment of an Association Agreement as their strategic objective; - The signature, in 2003, of a new Political Dialogue and Cooperation Agreement which provides for institutionalized political dialogue and enhanced cooperation as a preparatory step towards the Association; - A renewed momentum in favour of regional integration in the Andean Community (following its internal crisis and Venezuela's decision to leave the Andean Community), pronounced by the Andean countries' presidents in June 2006 and illustrated by the finalization of the joint assessment exercise on regional economic integration and the results of the High Level meeting in July 2006.
+- The clear political commitment made by both regions at the EU-Latin America and Caribbean Summits in Madrid (2002) and Guadalajara (2004) to strengthen bi-regional links and to set the conclusion of an Association Agreement as their strategic objective; - The signature, in 2003, of a new Political Dialogue and Cooperation Agreement, which provides for institutionalised political dialogue and enhanced cooperation as a preparatory step towards Association;

+Renewed momentum towards regional integration in Central America, which has already brought concrete results during the last few years, including deeper economic integration, as confirmed by the Joint Assessment of regional economic integration carried out in 2005 and 2006.